james-ralph8555/portfolio-strategies/docs/ASSET_ANALYSIS.md

 ## Conclusion

 The portfolio demonstrates a well-structured approach with consistent core holdings (TQQQ, SGOV) and strategy-specific diversification assets.
 The use of specialized ETFs provides targeted exposure to specific risk factors (rate risk, volatility, inflation, crisis events).
 Recent expense ratio reductions in volatility strategies (SVOL, TAIL) have significantly improved the cost efficiency of the equity_vol_barbell strategy.
-Cost optimization opportunities exist in standardizing on lower-cost alternatives for similar exposures (IAU vs GLD, SGOV vs BIL).
+Standardizing on the lowest-cost tickers for each sleeve (IAU for gold, SGOV for cash) keeps redundant exposures out of the line-up while preserving coverage.
 The overall asset allocation provides comprehensive market coverage while maintaining distinct strategy identities.

 **Recent Updates (October 2025)**:
 - SVOL expense ratio reduced from 0.72% to 0.50%
 - TAIL expense ratio reduced from ~0.75% to 0.55%
-- Updated expense ratios for TMF (1.09%), KMLM (0.90%), and BIL (0.135%)
+- Updated expense ratios for TMF (1.09%) and KMLM (0.90%)
 - Managed futures ETFs (DBMF vs KMLM) confirmed as similar asset class but not interchangeable due to different methodologies